busymachines-labs/busymachines-commons/z-publishing-artifacts/README.md

 ## Publishing

+The general steps for publishing your artifact to the Central Repository are as follows:
+1. `publishSigned`
+2. `sonatypeRelease`
+If this doesn't work for some reason, then read further to understand the entire process.

+### Full-workflow

 Full workflow to [publish to sonatype](http://www.scala-sbt.org/release/docs/Using-Sonatype.html#Using+Sonatype) can be found on the sbt website, and you really need to read it all. _DO NOT FORGET_ to distribute your PGP keys to the keyserver pool by running the sbt task from `PGP Tips'n'tricks` section from the aforementione guide.

 ### Open staging profile